VinayakBagaria/Go-Rabbitmq/README.md

 ## Temporary Queues

-Create a random queue for every consumer via keeping `queue_name=''` while QueueDeclare().
+Create a random queue for every consumer via keeping `queue_name=''` while declaring a queue.
 Also, set `exclusive=true` to delete this queue when the connection to this consumer is closed.

 <img src="https://www.rabbitmq.com/img/tutorials/python-three-overall.png">